EberlyODL/phys211/representing-the-motion-of-the-rocket-car.md

 We can denote our position on this line using a label <lrn-math>x</lrn-math>.
 We can call our home the <lrn-math>x=0</lrn-math> spot and everything to the right is positive <lrn-math>x</lrn-math> values while everything to the left is negative <lrn-math>x</lrn-math> value. **To prevent confusions, we will almost always take <lrn-math>x</lrn-math> to increase to the right.**

-Let us look at the rocket motion in the video below done This is a motion of a rocket-car in a straight line.
+Let us look at the rocket motion in the video below.
+This is a motion of a rocket-car in a straight line.
 The rocket started from rest and kept moving faster and faster each time from left to right.

 [ciscode|rev=1|tool=elmsmedia|item=4199|entity_type=node|render=display_mode|display_mode=mediavideo]